Address Your Knee Pain Today

 arrow icon

 Not all knee pain requires surgery.
 In fact, many patients improve with non-surgical treatment options such as physical therapy, joint injections, bracing, or nerve blocks.
-However, if conservative treatments don’t relieve your symptoms, your provider may recommend a knee replacement or refer you to an orthopedic specialist for further evaluation.
+However, if conservative treatments don’t relieve your symptoms, your provider may recommend a knee replacement, joint replacement or refer you to an orthopedic specialist for further evaluation.

 How do you diagnose the underlying cause of knee pain?